Single Cooper pair transfer in stable and in exotic nuclei: Two--nucleon transfer reactions

-Before concluding this section, let us remind some very general facts which are at the basis of nuclear superfluidity.
-The origin of the BCS many--body solution of superconductivity can be traced to Cooper's solution of the two--electron problem in which all the other electrons play a role only through the exclusion principle.
-The ground state of $^{210}$Pb and of $^{11}$Li, in which two neutrons move around the core of $^{208}$Pb and of $^{9}$Li respectively, provide nuclear realizations of Cooper's model.
+At the origin of the BCS many--body theory of superconductivity one finds Cooper's solution of a system composed of two--electrons lying on top of the Fermi surface and interacting through an attractive force, all the other electrons playing a role only through the exclusion principle (\cite{Cooper:56}).
+The ground states of $^{210}$Pb and of $^{11}$Li, in which two neutrons move around the cores $^{208}$Pb and $^{9}$Li respectively, provide nuclear embodiments of Cooper's model (see Fig. \ref{fig10}).